 The qualitative certainty levels referred to in the definitions above are applicable to “individual reserves entities”, which refers to the lowest level at which reserves calculations are performed, and to “reported reserves”, which refers to the highest level sum of individual entity estimates for which reserves estimates are presented.
 Reported reserves should target the following levels of certainty under a specific set of economic conditions:

-The reserve estimates contained herein are estimates only and there is no guarantee that the estimated reserves or resources will be recovered.
+The reserve estimates contained herein were prepared by ERC Equipoise Ltd., a qualified reserves evaluator in accordance with National Instrument 51-101 and the Canadian Oil and Gas Evaluation Handbook, with an effective date of March 31, 2018.
+They are estimates only and there is no guarantee that the estimated reserves or resources will be recovered.
 The estimates of reserves for individual properties may not reflect the same confidence level as estimates of reserves for all properties, due to the effects of aggregation.

 The Company uses the term“operating netback” for measurement within this release that does not have a standardized meaning prescribed by generally accepted accounting principles (“GAAP”), including International Financial Reporting Standards (“IFRS”), and this measurement may differ from other companies and accordingly may not be comparable to measures used by other companies.
 The term “operating netback” is not a recognized measure under the applicable IFRS.
 Management of the Company believes that this term is useful to provide shareholders and potential investors with additional information, in addition to profit and loss and cash flow from operating activities as defined by IFRS, for evaluating the Company’s operating performance and leverage.
 References to “operating netback” denotes oil and gas revenue, less royalty expenses, operating expenses and transportation and marketing expenses.